kprusa/olsr-simulation/README.md

         Topology file path.

         A path to a text file which includes newline separated topology values.
-These values are the same as those described in the project specification.

         The values have the following format: